raymond-1227/raymond-1227.github.io/index.md

 ### Donate Me

-Since I don't have a bank, if you want to donate me, you can buy me Hypixel ranks at [Hypixel Store](https://store.hypixel.net), my Minecraft IGN is *skeppylol*.
+Since I don't really have a bank, if you want to donate me, you can buy me Hypixel ranks at [Hypixel Store](https://store.hypixel.net), my Minecraft IGN is *skeppylol*.

 ### Links